-Denali has a hard annual deadline for research permit requests to help us better assess cumulative impacts on the park.
-Please note: Your research application is due no later than March 31 if your proposed research project would include any of the following:
+DeadlineDenali has an annual deadline for research permit requests to help us better assess cumulative impacts of research on park resources.
+Your research application is due no later than March 31 if your proposed research project would include any of the following:

-- wholly or partly take place within Wilderness (designated or eligible)
+- Wholly or partly take place within Wilderness (designated or eligible);

-- involve ground disturbance (including soil samples)
+- Involve ground disturbance (including soil samples);

-- involve collection of specimens
+- Involve collection of specimens;

-ApplyingTo conduct research at any national park, you need to provide a study plan and complete an online research application
+ApplyingTo conduct research at any national park, you need to provide a study plan and complete an online research application.

 General Tips for Writing Research Proposals